Honey gourami

 The honey gourami (Trichogaster chuna) is a species of gourami native to India and Bangladesh.

 Distribution and habitat

 The honey gourami is typically found in rivers and lakes in its native range of India and Bangladesh.
 It inhabits areas of thick vegetation in soft and poorly mineralised waters.
 This fish prefers the top and middle levels of the water.

 Appearance and anatomy

 They have orange-colored bodies.
 This species can reach a length of 5.5 cm TL.
 Male specimens of this fish, typical of many gouramis, are generally more colourful than their female counterparts.
 They exhibit bright orange colouring around the throat region, which at breeding time becomes much brighter and is used to court the female.
 The undersides of the males become black when breeding.
 Males also exhibit somewhat of an orange tinge in their fins, with the exception of the caudal fin.
 The male also has longer fins, with a pointed dorsal fin and extended anal fin rays.

-Two other color varieties have been selectively bred—a red-orange variety known as sunset or robin red, and a lighter variety called gold.
-This can sometimes lead to confusion, in part because the red-orange type can look like the red variety of dwarf gourami (Trichogaster lalia).